 The University is also an immensely diverse institution with 38 colleges and 6 permanent private halls.
 It boasts a remarkable range of centres of knowledge and expertise, with the Bodleian Library and the Ashmolean Museum among its many architectural and cultural treasures.

 Oxford’s sheer diversity and dynamism present major challenges and rich opportunities when it comes to communicating to worldwide audiences its achievements and aspirations, its relevance and its rationale.
 It must do so in a rapidly changing and increasingly competitive global environment.
 So we need to innovate but we also need to be consistent, for those many audiences to have a clear and deepening sense of who we are and what we stand for.
 In visual terms a key element of that process is to use our well-established identity in a coherent and consistent manner.
 These guidelines are intended to help achieve that.
-I hope you will find them useful and informative.
+We hope you will find them useful and informative.

 Download a PDF version of the Oxford blue: visual identity guidelines